microsoft/psi/Sources/MixedReality/HoloLensCapture/HoloLensCaptureExporter/Readme.md

 Audio buffers are persisted to a WAVE file (`Audio/Audio.wav`) containing IEEE float encoded, 48KHz, single channel data.

 Additionally, a set of audio buffer files in the form (`Audio000123.bin`) are persisted to the `Audio/Buffers` directory.
 Per-buffer originating timestamps are persisted to a `Timing.txt` file as a tab-separated pair of frame number and timestamp.
+The originating times listed within `Timing.txt` represent the *ending* time of each buffer.
 For example:

 ```text
 Frame  Originating Time